n8rb/tools/file2source/README.md

 # file2source
-Writes file data to a Go source file so that the file data can be compiled into a program.
+Writes file data into a Go source file as base64 encoded string constants so that the files can be compiled into a static binary with the program.